oliverye7/gRPC_image_rotation_service/README.md

 # gRPC Image Rotation Serice

 Hi!
 My name is Oliver Ye, a student at UC Berkeley dual majoring in Electrical Engineering & Computer Science + Business Administration.
-This technical challenge was really fun and fresh for me, especially since I'd never used (or even heard of) most of the skills and tools in this challenge.
-Using gRPC and Docker were both completely new to me, but I was definitely super stimulated by the challenge.

-Hope you enjoy reading my code as much as I enjoyed working on this!
+This was a technical challenge where I built an image processing API (rotations, and mean filters) using gRPC to build a server to process requests; the project was Dockerized to be able to run on a clean install of MacOS.
+The general goal was to build something with gRPC properly; I didn't go crazy on the API functions, but could have probably added more filters or functions if needed.

 # Table of contents
 1. [Setup](#setup)